-Master of Arts Candidate – Geography and Planning
+Master of Arts – Geography and Planning

 Biography: Marc Calabretta has been working with the HEC Lab since the autumn of 2015.
 Since then, Marc has been working with Heather, Vanessa, and Jon on the ‘Our Journey, Our Choice, Our Future’ research project.
 His work has focused on examining archival documents held by Huu-ay-aht First Nations to gain a comprehensive understanding of the modern treaty negotiation process.
 In doing so, the research not only looks to provide greater understanding into the process itself, but also to gain insights into how Huu-ay-aht First Nations negotiated a treaty successfully.
+Marc successfully defended his Master of Arts research on October 4, 2017.

 Marc’s broader research interests stem from an interdisciplinary background in global development studies, and include, but are not limited to: political economy, settler colonialism, urban and historical geographies, performance studies, gender studies, and critical race theory.